andreifilip123/t3-upgrade-web/README.md

 WEBHOOK_SIGNATURE=XXX npm run webhook:dev
 ```

-This command will open [WebhookThing](https://webhookthing.com/) server from which you'll be albe to run your webhook.
+This command will open [WebhookThing](https://webhookthing.com/) server from which you'll be able to run your webhook.